kchristensen/udm-le/README.md

 * UniFi Dream Machine
 * UniFi Dream Machine Pro

+It does *NOT* support the Cloud Key Gen 2 or Gen 2 Plus as they do not ship with Docker (podman) support.

 This script supports issuing LetsEncrypt certificates via DNS using [Lego](https://go-acme.github.io/lego/).

 Out of the box, it has tested support for select [DNS providers](#dns-providers) but with little work you could get it working with any of the supported [Lego DNS Providers](https://go-acme.github.io/lego/dns/).